joinpursuit/9-3-weather-app-project/weather_functionality.md

 3. Construct the URL that we will use to make the API call
 4. Make the API call

-Even though I mentioned that a function should only do one thing.
-A function can also do multiple things.
-As long as those things are related to each other.
-And as long as those things are done well.
-This is the case with the function below.
-This function will do multiple things.
-But those things are related to each other.
-And those things are done well.

 As mentioned before a function should only do one thing, or at most perfom closely related tasks.
 Allowing your function to do multiple things will result in a function that is harder to read, understand, debug and most importantly maintain.

 Writing a function that does multiple things is not a bad thing.
 What is bad is when those things are not related to each other nor are they done well.
 Which can result in Code Smell.